slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - In Zero to One, Peter Thiel describes how PayPal achieved the critical mass of users needed for it to be useful:
 For PayPal to work, we needed to attract a critical mass of at least a million users.
 Advertising was too ineffective to justify the cost.
 Prospective deals with big banks kept falling through.
 So we decided to pay people to sign up.
 We gave new customers $10 for joining, and we gave them $10 more every time they referred a friend.
 This got us hundreds of thousands of new customers and an exponential growth rate.
 - There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
 Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
 The remaining 15 percent is what you take home.
 There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
 If you haven’t hit the latter mark in a month, close.
-When evaluating an idea make sure the math scales.
-E.g. If you’re looking for a restaurant location, look at how many seats, average price of meal, average turnover time, multiply it out.
-Will even max capacity pay the rent?
-How many potential sales, how much does it cost to reach them, what is a conversion rate to expect?
-How much can you produce in an hour, will that ever pay you enough?
 -->

 > *'A startup isn’t really a company at all.
 A startup is a set of founders with hopefully a set of proprietary insights that are a result of them living in the future.
 Most of the great startups come from a great insight and a great insight usually occurs when someone is living in the future and they notice something that’s missing.'*